-In 1903, with increasing vehicles on the road in the UK, the Motor Car Act made it mandatory to display registration plates from January 1904.
+In 1903, with increasing vehicles on the road in the UK, the Motor Car Act made it mandatory to display registration plates beginning from January 1904.

 In the UK, London, the largest authority, was allocated registration numbers with the letter "A", Lancashire was given "B", and so on.
 The letters G, S and V were reserved for use in Scotland.
 Northern Ireland also had specific letters allocated for their registration numbers, namely I and Z. Since there are more than two authorities in NI, these letters were used in alphabetical order, for example IA was given to County Antrim.

-Obviously, this system was finite so, as more vehicle plates were registered, it had to be expanded - so in 1905, London was given LC since it had used up its original "L" allocation.
+Obviously, this system was finite so, as more vehicle plates were registered, it had to be expanded - and in 1905, London was given LC since it had used up its original single letter allocations.

 By 1932, a third letter had to be introduced almost everywhere.
 This could be followed by 1, 2 or 3 numbers.
 This system left the freedom to reverse letters and numbers if necessary - so, for example, UXL 921 could be re-issued as 921 UXL.
 This helped to cater for the increase in vehicle ownership after the war.

 In 1963, a year identifying letter (known as a suffix letter) had to be introduced - again, as a response to increasing numbers of vehicles on the road.
-For example, a family car, a Morris Oxford, was registered with the plate ADC 113B, where the suffix "B" indicated the year of manufacture of the vehicle, in this case 1964.
+For example, on a personalied plate like ADC 113B the B would come to indicate the year of manufacture of the vehicle, in this case 1964.

 In 1974, the manual system of issuing registration numbers by local authorities was replaced by a new centralised computer system based at Swansea.
 The original name for this concrete sprawl of buildings was DVLC (Driver and Vehicle Licensing Centre).
-At the same time, a network of local Dept. of Transport Offices were formed - now referred to as LO's or Local Offices.
-In Dec, 2014, however, there were all closed.
+At the same time, a network of local Department of Transport Offices were formed.